sds/haml-lint/README.md

 ### Skipping Frontmatter

-Some static blog generators such as [Jekyll](http://jekyllrb.com/) include some leading frontmatter to the template for their own tracking purposes.
+Some static blog generators such as [Jekyll](http://jekyllrb.com/) include leading frontmatter to the template for their own tracking purposes.
 `haml-lint` allows you to ignore these headers by specifying the `skip_frontmatter` option in your `.haml-lint.yml` configuration: